greenelab/deep-review/sections/03_categorize.md

 researchers constructed adversarial examples [@tag:Zhu2016_advers_mamm].
-Adversarial examples are constructed by applying a transformation that changes training images but not their content - for example by rotating an image by a random amount.
-An alternative in the domain is to train towards human-created features before subsequent fine tuning [@tag:Dhungel2016_mamm].
+Adversarial examples are constructed by applying a transformation that changes training images but not their content -- for example by rotating an image by a random amount.
+An alternative in the domain is to train towards human-created features before subsequent fine tuning [@tag:Dhungel2016_mamm], which can help to sidestep this challenge though it does give up deep learning techniques' strength as feature constructors.

 Another way of dealing with limited training data is to divide rich data - e.g. 3D images - into numerous reduced projections.
 Shin et al. [@tag:Shin2016_cad_tl] compared various deep network architectures, dataset characteristics, and training procedures for computer tomography-based (CT) abnormality detection.
-They concluded that in case of three-dimensional data networks as deep as 22 layers can be useful for such problems despite the limited size of training datasets.
+They concluded that networks as deep as 22 layers could be useful for 3D data, even though the size of training datasets was limited.
 However, they note, that choice of a specific architecture, parameter setting, and model fine-tuning needed is very problem and dataset-specific.
 Moreover, this type of tasks often depends on both lesion localization and appearance that pose challenges for CNN-based approaches.
 Straightforward attempts to capture useful information from full-size images in all three dimensions simultaneously via standard neural network architectures were computationally unfeasible.
-Instead, two dimensional models were used to either process image slices individually (2D), or aggregate information from a number of 2D projections in the native space (2.5D).
+Instead, two-dimensional models were used to either process image slices individually (2D), or aggregate information from a number of 2D projections in the native space (2.5D).
 Roth et al. compared 2D, 2.5D, and 3D CNNs on a number of tasks for computer-aided detection from CT scans and showed that 2.5D CNNs